Features Proxmox Mail Gateway

 Multiple address records

 If you have many domains, it is possible to use one MX record per domain and multiple address records.
-This way you can avoid using several DNS MX records, which sometimes can be very clumsy if you have many domains.
+This way you can add one DNS MX record to all your domains, which points to multiple IP Addresses, saving you the burden of adding multiple records to many domains.

 Customize with the Object-Oriented Rule System

-The object-oriented rule system enables custom rules for your domains.
-It’s an easy but very powerful way to define filter rules by user, domains, time frame, content type and resulting action.
+The object-oriented rule system enables you to create customized rules for your environment.
+It’s an easy but very powerful way to define filter rules by user, domain, time frame, content type and resulting action.
 Proxmox Mail Gateway offers a lot of powerful objects to configure your own custom system.

-- ACTIONS - object: Defines the final actions
+- ACTIONS - object: Defines what should happen with the email.

 - WHO - object: Who is the sender or receiver of the e-mail?